 Sleep problems, increased appetite, headaches, dizziness, nausea, bloating, and weight gain; all of these are symptoms that many sarc warriors have experienced while on prednisone.
 Since prednisone, a corticosteroid, is able to suppress inflammation leading to improved symptoms and possible prevention of permanent organ damage, despite side-effects, it remains a first line treatment for sarcoidosis.
 For many patients, the one side effects that causes the most discomfort is weight gain.
 Weight gain from prednisone is usually caused by water retention and an increased appetite.
 Some people also experience body fat redistribution, a symptom that is characterized by fat deposits collecting in unusual areas like the base of the neck or back.
 Trying to figure out how to deal with rapid weight gain can seem overwhelming at times, but there are a few things you can do limit weight gain from prednisone and slowly reverse the process.

 FSR understand that not all diets and exercise routines are right for everyone.
 The following recommendations were not reviewed or approved by FSR’s Scientific Advisory Board.
 Any changes to your diet or exercise routine should be discussed and reviewed with your physician in advance.

 Prednisone Friendly Diet

-Gaining weight while on prednisone is commonly cause by fluid retention.
+Gaining weight while on prednisone is commonly caused by fluid retention.
 One way to limit the amount of water you retain, is to eat a low sodium diet.
 Sodium binds to water inside of the body and helps maintain the balance of fluid inside and outside of cells.
 When you have a diet high in sodium, your using the extra salt to also hold on to extra water causing fluid retention.
 The University of San Francisco Medical Center recommends keeping your daily intake below 2,000 milligrams.
 Another way to control fluid retention is to make sure you eat enough potassium rich foods, about 4,700 milligrams daily.
 Potassium helps to decrease sodium levels and also increases urine production which helps flush out extra fluids.

 - Ways to Avoid Sodium